 Day 1: Monday– Barcelona

-Day 2: Tuesday, Barcelona – Basalo – Gerona – Granada
+Day 2: Tuesday, Barcelona – Basalo – Gerona – Barcelona

-After breakfast we’ll drive to Basalo – a city dating back to the middle Ages, beautifully preserved.
+After breakfast we will travel to the province of Catalonia to Basalo, a beautifully preserved medieval town.
 We’ll tour the city and visit what used to be the Jewish quarter.
-Here there remains the mikveh, which was built in 1264.
+Here there remains the mikveh, which was built in 1264, near the remains of the ancient synagogue.
 We’ll continue to Gerona – the city of the Ramban – Nachmanides.
 Gerona is one of the centers of Jewish creativity in the Middle Ages and one of the wellsprings of the Kabalah.
 We’ll wander through the old city’s alleyways to the Jewish quarter, where only street names remain to tell of its glorious past.
 We’ll visit the museum that displays ancient Jewish tombstones.
-At the end of the day we’ll head back to Barcelona and after dinner we will depart to the airport and fly to Granada.
+At the end of the day we’ll head back to Barcelona.

 Day 4: Thursday, Granada – Cordoba